 Literature is the best way to understand soul of Havana, in

 19th Cirilo Villavarde expose the tragedy of slavery in his novel Cecilia Valdes, with

-For those of you looking to follow in Hemmingway's footsteps you should head out to Marina Hemingway in the Western suburb of Havana for the 63rd Ernest Hemingway International Fishing Competition from May 20 to 25, 2013.
+For those of you looking to follow in Hemmingway's footsteps you should head out to Marina Hemingway in the Western suburb of Havana for the Ernest Hemingway International Fishing Competition in May

 National Museum of Fine Arts in Havana - Museo Nacional De Bellas Artes

 of Cuban paintings, included masterpieces by Wilfredo Lam, Amelia Pelaez,

 There are art galleries located